 The details of how I constructed it are lost forever, which is a shame because if you’re familiar with the lion Voltron, you’ll know that the large robot is supposed to disassemble into five separate components, each a mechanized lion on its own.
 But I did manage to create the toy, and it was sturdy.
 I’ll grant you there might have been some minor repairs here and there—cosmetic or otherwise—but it never became irreparable.

 The whole experience, now that I look back on it, was an education in focus and determination, against the backdrop of adversity.
 I don’t know if my paper Voltron survived the many years that followed my last adventure with it.
-But one thing is certain: the artist who created that toy lives on.
+But one thing is certain: the designer who created that toy lives on.

 something from nothing